All-Mountain West team roster, projected MW rankings released

 Lobo Jamal Mashburn Jr. was the leading Lobos scorer last season and he was picked by the conference broadcasters and writers.

-Joining him on the team are CSU’s Isaiah Stevens, San Diego State’s Matt Bradley and Wyoming’s Hunter Maldanado and Graham Ekay.
-Ekay was also picked as Player of the Year.
+Joining him on the team are CSU’s Isaiah Stevens, San Diego State’s Matt Bradley and Wyoming’s Hunter Maldonado and Graham Ike.
+Ike was also picked as Player of the Year.

 “We put in the work, not just us as a team but us as individuals,” Mashburn stated.
 “I think this off-season was really important for me, just the work that I put in and the work that those other guys put in – all 14 of them – so that just makes me so confident.”